 The death this week of the “mother superior” of the ANC Winnie Mandela closes a painful chapter in South Africa’s fraught history.
 Her hatred of the white farmers and her support of the so-called “football team” that murdered by matches so many of her opponents should not be forgotten.

 She ruled by fear, yet became the star of the left who adored her.
 This bitter woman left so much pain in her country.
 Gone but not forgotten.
-Both her and her husband will always be a controversial thread in the corrupt fabric of South Africa.
+Both she and her husband will always be a controversial thread in the corrupt fabric of South Africa.

 Cape Town today is practically running out of water.
 God’s judgment indeed on them and their legacy!